 - Full re-admission if appropriate

-- Access to aftercare groups, even if you don’t return to inpatient
+- Access to aftercare groups, even if you don’t return to inpatient.

 How Abbington House Supports People After Relapse

 Relapse doesn’t disqualify you from care.
 It deepens our commitment to understanding what went wrong — and how we can do better together.
+If you’ve been with us before, we’ll start with a clinical check-in to explore:

 - What’s changed since your last stay